On this page

 Authorize

-To initiate the OAuth flow, your application should link to the authorize endpoint with the necessary parameters.
+To initiate the OAuth flow, your application should link to the authorize The Authorize endpoint starts the Authorization Code grant flow.
+To initiate this flow, your application should link to the authorize endpoint with the necessary parameters.

 If any parameters are incorrect or if a required parameter is missing, the rendered page will not prompt the user to authorize.
 Instead, it will display an error page containing an error description.